-The Statement of Accounts was authorised for issue by the Chief Executive Officer (as Chief Finance Officer) on 10th November 2020.
+The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on 10th August 2020.
 Events taking place after this date are not reflected in the financial statements.
 Where events taking place before this date provided information about conditions existing at 31st March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-However, in accordance with the Code, the Council provides commentary on the following, nonadjusting events, relating to the response and recovery phases of the COVID-19 pandemic as at the date of these statements being authorised for issue: The Council, acting as agent for Central Government, received £26.4m in April 2020 as part of COVID-19 funding packages announced with the aim of sustaining local economies.
+However, in accordance with the Code, the Council provides commentary on the following, non-adjusting events, relating to the response and recovery phases of the COVID-19 pandemic as at the date of these statements being authorised for issue:

+The Council, acting as agent for Central Government, received £26.4m in April 2020 as part of COVID-19 funding packages announced with the aim of sustaining local economies.
 At the authorised for issue date, the Council has transferred in excess of £22.3m by way of business grants to qualifying small businesses and those in the retail, leisure and hospitality sectors.